aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

  * this operation MUST take a valid UTF8 string as input.
  * this operation MUST produce a valid UTF8 string as output.
- * If the configuration specifies an inner character, but not a split character, this operation MUST return an error.
+ * If the configuration specifies an `inner`, but not a `split`, this operation MUST fail.
- * If the configuration does not specify a split character, this operation MUST return the `plainHash` of the input string and zero; otherwise,
+ * If the configuration does not specify a `split`, this operation MUST return the `plainHash` of the input string and zero; otherwise,
  * This operation MUST split the input string into pieces based on the split character.
  * This operation must return the concatenation of,